krishna16sharma/krishna16sharma/README.md

 ### Hi there 👋

+I'm Krishna, an aspiring engineer interested in the fields of Fullstack Development and Machine Learning.

 <!--
 **krishna16sharma/krishna16sharma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.